 'A Very Serious Situation': WHO Says Coronavirus Cases Are Rising In Europe Again

-The World Health Organization warned on Thursday that weekly coronavirus cases numbers are rising in Europe at a higher rate than during the pandemic's peak in March.
+The World Health Organization warned on Thursday that weekly coronavirus case numbers are rising in Europe at a higher rate than during the pandemic's peak in March.

 At a virtual news conference, Dr. Hans Kluge, regional director of WHO in Europe, warned, "We do have a very serious situation unfolding before us."